decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - header (OPTIONAL), an optional octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
 - ph (OPTIONAL), octet string containing the presentation header.
+If not supplied, it defaults to an empty string.
 - disclosedIndexes (OPTIONAL), vector of unsigned integers in ascending order.
 Indexes of disclosed messages.
+If not supplied, it defaults to the empty array "()".
 - disclosedMessages (OPTIONAL), a vector of octet strings.
+If not supplied, it defaults to the empty array "()".

 Parameters: